 For an interesting and thoughtful perspective on the evolution of tribal belly dance, please read About Tribal Belly Dance by Sharon Moore.

 Tapestry Tribal performs group improvisational belly dance.
-Our vocabulary is blended, with Gypsy Caravan as our primary lineage.
+Our vocabulary is blended, with Paulette Rees-Denis' Caravan Project as our primary lineage.
 We also incorporate moves from other tribal vocabularies, and we create our own.